nivedabala/nivedabala.github.io/index.md

 # Hi, I'm Niveda,

 I'm a second year Medical Sciences and Business Student at the University of Western Ontario!
+I'm excited to learn new things and will be documenting my growth on here.

 [Resume](https://drive.google.com/file/d/15wmen0o68aLHikfw0CrYo7WNZcYTQtvA/view?usp=sharing)